 Our graduates are qualified both for an academic career and for all areas of work demanding very good language skills and high cultural competence.
-Hence they are outstandingly suited for working as analysts, consultants and mediators in transculturally and globally active institutions, organizations and companies.
+They are outstandingly trained for working as analysts, consultants and mediators in transculturally and globally active institutions, organizations and companies.